kpsala/getting-data-course-project/codebook.md

 ## Tidy data from `run_analysis.R`

 The tidy, long-format data set created by `run_analysis.R` takes the following structure.
-For definitions of the features, readers are directed to the original datasets readme which is attached in this repo
+For definitions of the features, readers are directed to the original datasets codebook (README) which is attached in this repo.

 ```
 > head(df.filter)